abbgrade/PsBuildTasks/Readme.md

 It provides the following workflows:

 - build-validation *<- builds the project using the `Build` task, runs [Pester](https://github.com/pester/Pester) as matrix and uploads the test results.*
+- pre-release *<- builds the project and publishes it to PowerShell Gallery as prerelease.*
+- release *<- builds the project and publishes it to PowerShell Gallery.*

 ### Usage